jito-labs/mev-bot/README.md

 2. **Finding a profitable backrun arbitrage route**: The bot calculates potential profits from various arbitrage routes that could correct the price imbalance.

-3. **Executing the arbitrage transaction**: The bot places its own trade before the large trade is executed, then completes the arbitrage route to return the market closer to its original balance.
+3. **Executing the arbitrage transaction**: The bot places its own trade immediately after the large trade is executed, then completes the arbitrage route to return the market closer to its original balance.

 ![Backrun Strategy Diagram](https://showme.redstarplugin.com/d/ZeHqaNDh)